-The following weighted system shall be used to determine the GPA for all students entering HS during the 2020-2021 school year and thereafter:
+The following weighted system shall be used to determine GPA for all students:

 [See policy EIC for more information.]

 Class Schedules (Secondary Grade Levels Only)

 All students are expected to attend school for the entire school day and maintain a full class schedule.
 Exceptions may be made occasionally by the campus principal for students in grades 9-12 who meet specific criteria and receive parental consent to enroll in less than a full-day schedule.